 Having Trouble Staying Consistent in Sleep Training?
 Let A Baby Sleep Site® Help!

 Here’s the thing: it can be hard to stay consistent with sleep training when you’re doing it alone.
-But we’ve found that our clients typically find it easier to stay the course with sleep training, and to remain consistent, because they have a consultant their to answer every question and to adjust and tweak their sleep coaching plans as necessary.
+But we’ve found that our clients typically find it easier to stay the course with sleep training, and to remain consistent, because they have a consultant there to answer every question and to adjust and tweak their sleep coaching plans as necessary.
 So if you’re struggling with sleep coaching on your own, why not hire one of our sleep consultants to help?
 It may just be one of the best decisions you ever make!

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to login and get started right away – it’s that simple!